hllwd/nosdeputes/nosdeputes/README.md

 * display the selected depute : OK
 * align boxes with a rotation : OK - use cylinders instead
 * outline effect on depute selection : OK
-* add mean for each party
+* add mean for each party : OK
 * add a transition on criterion change
 * display max and min, mean, median, ... for each criterion
 * add a search box